 You don’t have to spend long learning about cryptocurrencies to come across the word ‘wallet’.

-Given the way we use pocket wallets to store cash, you’d be forgiven for thinking that cryptocurrency wallets—or crypto wallets—are used for storing cryptocurrency.
+Given the way we use pocket wallets to store cash, you’d be forgiven for thinking that crypto wallets—or crypto wallets—are used for storing cryptocurrency.
 Turns out this is not what they are for.
-Yes, you read that right: Cryptocurrency wallets do not store cryptocurrency.
+Yes, you read that right: Crypto wallets do not store cryptocurrency.

 Wait, so if cryptocurrencies aren’t stored in wallets, where are they stored?
 They are stored on the blockchain to which they are native.
 For example, the bitcoin (BTC) cryptocurrency is stored in addresses on the Bitcoin blockchain.
 Another popular cryptocurrency, ether (ETH), is stored in addresses on the Ethereum blockchain.

-Then what’s the point of a cryptocurrency wallet?
-Cryptocurrency wallets have a super important job: To store and protect private keys.
+Then what’s the point of a crypto wallet?
+Crypto wallets have a super important job: To store and protect private keys.

 When you have control of a private key, you are able to unlock the right to spend the associated cryptocurrencies.
 If someone else gets their hands on your private key, they can steal all of the associated cryptocurrencies and you won’t be able to do a thing about it.

-This is why cryptocurrency wallets exist.
+This is why crypto wallets exist.
 They protect your private key and, by doing so, keep your cryptocurrency safe and secure.

-You now have a basic understanding of what cryptocurrency wallets are and why they are important.
+You now have a basic understanding of what crypto wallets are and why they are important.
 Now, let’s cover the different types of wallets that are available to cryptocurrency owners.

-Broadly speaking, a cryptocurrency wallet will belong to one of three categories: software, hardware, and paper.
+Broadly speaking, a crypto wallet will belong to one of three categories: software, hardware, and paper.

 Crypto software wallets